ShyykoSerhiy/vscode-spotify/README.md

 Note that due to limitations of Spotify's Applescript API ```toggleRepeatingButton``` toggles only 'repeat all' property of spotify.
 There is no way to set 'repeat one' via vscode-spotify.

-You can also change position of buttons by changing of this parameters:
+You can also change the position of buttons by changing the parameters below:

 ```json
 "spotify.priorityBase": {